acceleratedscience/openad_service_utils/README.md

 - implementation for properties example [readme](examples/properties)

-## Use your own private model not hosted on gt4sd
+## Use your own private model not hosted on gt4sd S3 bucket
 set the following variables in the os host or python script to your private s3 buckets:

 ```python